-An industrial injury is a sudden, identifiable event that causes harm while you’re on the job.
+An occupational injury is a sudden, identifiable event that causes harm while you’re on the job.
 These injuries are typically easy to diagnose and are often visible or acute.
-Examples include but are not limited to:
+Examples include, but are not limited to:

 - Slip-and-fall accidents